prisoner rights lawyer

 Let me offer some background about my journey as a prisoner rights attorney.

 Throughout law school, I taught and directed a legal research and writing program to prisoners in maximum and medium-security prisons in New York State, including Attica, Clinton, and Wyoming prisons.
-Inside these institutions, I saw, first-hand how the criminal justice system applies to disregards the rights of the accused and the convicted.
+Inside these institutions, I saw, first-hand how the criminal justice system disregards the rights of the accused and the convicted.
 Seeing these abuses, while a law student, I researched a published law review article with Professor George Kannar titled "Federalizing Death" that examined the impact of the Omnibus Crime Bill of 1994 and the reintroduction of the federal death penalty.

 After law school where I graduated cum laude, I brought the first successful lawsuit then in the U.S. against MCI/Worldcom for the outrageous cost of prison collect calls.
 The case settled for half a million dollars, and drew the attention of California's legislature resulting in passage of a bill vetoed by the Governor Gray Davis that would have fundamentally changed the rate structure for collect calls from prisons.